-Sumn nary 3
+Summary 3

-1. The proponent's Rule proposal
+1. The proponent's Rule proposal 5

-2. The draft Rule determination 6
+2. The final Rule determination 6

 3. Requirements under the NEL 7

 3.1 The Rule making test 7

-3.2 Content of a Draft Rule Determination 8
+3.2 Content of a Final Rule Determination 8

 4. Consultation process 9

-5. Matters raised in analysis and consultation .10
+5. Matters raised in analysis and consultation 10

-5.1 Inclusion of forecast dispatch interval data .10
+5.1 Inclusion of forecast dispatch interval data 10

-5.2 Inclusion of all available data .11
+5.2 Inclusion of all available data 11

-5.3 Removal of "most probable" .13
+5.3 Removal of "most probable" 13

+5.4 Inclusion of total underlying demand 15

+5.5 Inclusion of additional factors 17

-5.4 Summary of differences between the proposed and the draft Rule .15
+5.6 Summary of differences between the proposed and the final Rule 18

-6. Commission's reasons for draft determination in terms of the Rule making ng
+6. Commission's reasons for determination in terms of the Rule making tes t

-test .16
+19

-6.1 Assessment against Rule making test .16
+6.1 Assessment against Rule making test

-6.2 Summary of reasons .17
+6.2 Summary of reasons 20

-Attach nment 1: Draft Rule 18
+Attach nment 1: Final Rule 21